-Success breeds success as the East Tennessee State women’s golf team continues its ascent among the elite women’s golf programs in the nation.
-During her previous 11 years at ETSU, head coach Stefanie Shelton has progressively taken the Buccaneers to levels of success never before seen in the history of the ETSU women’s golf program.
+Success breeds success, as the East Tennessee State women’s golf team continues its ascent among the elite women’s golf programs in the nation.
+During her previous 12 years at ETSU, head coach Stefanie Shelton has progressively taken the Buccaneers women's golf program to levels of achievement never seen before.

-Overall, Shelton’s teams have won 13 tournament titles in her time at ETSU and have finished in the Top 10 in 90 of 103 events, including 66 Top 5 showings.
-In 2013-14,the Buccaneers continued to build their reputation nationally, winning their second straight Atlantic Sun Conference Championship and their third title in the last seven seasons.
-In fact, Shelton's squad reached a program record for national ranking, finishing the year ranked No. 41 by Golfstat.com, and making the program's fourth trip all-time to the NCAA regionals.
-In addition, the Bucs enjoyed strong individual performances during the season, as Gabriella Wahl ended her career by earning the program's second individual berth to the NCAA Championships and finishing the year with the program's record for career stroke average at 74.5.
+Shelton’s teams have won 13 tournament titles in her time at ETSU and have finished in the Top 10 in 95 of 111 events, including 66 Top 5 showings.
+In 2013-14, the Buccaneers continued to build their national reputation, winning their second straight Atlantic Sun Conference Championship -- their third in the last seven seasons.
+In fact, Shelton's squad reached a new high in the national rankings, finishing the year 41st in the Golfstat.com ratking, and making the program's fourth trip all-time to the NCAA regionals.
+The Bucs also enjoyed strong individual performances during the season, as Gabriella Wahl ended her career by earning the program's second individual berth to the NCAA Championships and finished the year with the program'record for career stroke average at 74.5.
 Along with Wahl, sophomore Vienne Chin captured the Atlantic Sun Conference individual championship, and was joined by Wahl, senior Sian Evans and freshman Linda Dobele on the All A-Sun postseason honors list.

-Shelton was named the A-Sun Coach of the Year again in 2013-14, marking the fifth time in her career that she has earned a conference coach of the year honor.
+Shelton was named the A-Sun Coach of the Year again in 2013-14, the fifth time in her career she earned a conference coach of the year honor.